cisagov/ScubaGear/Testing/Readme.md

 ![service-principal-error](/images/service-principal.png)

 ### Additional resources for admins
-The following resources are for M365 tenant admins to provide additional information on setting up the infrastructure (service principals, user provisioning, etc.).
+The following resources are for M365 tenant admins to provide additional information on setting up the infrastructure (service principals, user provisioning, etc.) for functional testing of ScubaGear.

 - [How to setup the permissions required to execute the automated functional test orchestrator](https://github.com/cisagov/ScubaGear/issues/589)

 - [How to setup a tenant with the necessary AAD conditional access policies to run the Automated Functional Test Orchestrator](https://github.com/cisagov/ScubaGear/issues/591)